How to Move a Piano – All You Need to Know

 As difficult as it may seem, learning how to move a piano is not a mission impossible.
-Given the value of pianos, it is better to hire professional movers to help you with this adventure.
+Given the value of pianos, it’s better to hire professional movers to help you with this adventure.
 The same goes for any fragile or delicate items, like dishes, glasses, paintings, and similar items.
-But if you are on a strict budget and have to do it yourself, there are steps to follow to do it right.
-Of course, taking it from one room to another is relatively simple, but carrying it up the stairs to higher floors is quite a task.
+But if you are on a strict budget and can’t afford professional movers or you just want to do it yourself, there are steps to follow to do it right.
+Of course, moving the piano from one room to another is relatively simple, but carrying it up the stairs to higher floors is quite a task, so let’s take a look at some tips to help you get the job done.

 Getting the right moving equipment is the first step.
 You can either buy or rent professional gear, as well as use some alternative materials to reduce the costs.
 The instrument must not be rolled on its casters as even the metal ones are delicate and might break, leading to significant damage.
 If the legs can be separated from the piano, do it.
 Close the lid and lock it, making sure it is secure, but do not tape it as you may damage the wood surface.
 You can use masking or electrical tape instead.
 Wrap all the parts, including the base, and then secure them with tape.

 The keys of a keyboard are delicate and they must be protected by closing and locking the lid.
-If the lid cannot be locked, wrap it together with the instrument and secure it with tape.
+If the lid cannot be locked, bind it together with the instrument and tape it.
+That way you’ll prevent the risk of damages and hefty repair price.

 Use Moving Blankets to Protect the Piano